blazevskib/CEH-PRACTICAL-NOTES/CEH MASTER NOTES.md

 ### CryptoForge
 for encrypting/decrypting the files
+Choose the encription/decription type and add the key

 When installed you will get the option when right clicking on a file to encrypt/decrypt